ESL Stakeholders – Who Are They and Why Do They Matter?By Camille Turner

 Stakeholders when teaching ESL to young learners or teens

-Kids who attend language schools after their regular school day are essentially seeking additional instruction beyond what they get in their everyday classroom.
+Kids who attend language schools or online classes after their regular school day are essentially seeking additional instruction beyond what they get in their everyday classroom.
 Their parents typically put a strong emphasis on language learning and expect them to do well on English exams.
-These parents might also be looking for faster improvement in their child’s language skills, as they are putting in extra time, effort, and money to further their language studies.
+These parents might also be looking for faster improvement in their children’s language skills, as they are putting in extra time, effort, and money to further their language studies.

 Your direct supervisor is the person who oversees your work as a teacher.
-At a language institute, this could be a head teacher, the institute director or owner, or anyone to whom you answer directly regarding your teaching.
+At a language institute or online company, this could be a head teacher, the director or owner, or anyone to whom you answer directly regarding your teaching.

 In a traditional K-12 setting, you may also have a head teacher or there may be an English language department chair; however, the principal holds the highest position and is responsible for making sure the entire school runs efficiently and meets educational standards.
 Occasionally, certain private schools may have owners or directors who play a more direct role in the way the school is run, and it could prove equally important to develop a good relationship with them as with the school principal.